andrewt3000/web_development/README.md

 ### front end unit testing
 Jest (bundled with create react app) is test runner, assertion library, and mocking library.
+[snapshot testing](https://jestjs.io/docs/en/snapshot-testing) is a feature that I use.
 Jest expects tests to be in a folder named \_\_tests__ or to be named file_name.test.js
 ```
 #to run tests